 Run multiple simulators at the same time.

 Run more tests in parallel.

-New chrome for iOS and watchOS simulators includes the hardware controls, and allow easy dragging and resizing of the simulated device.
+New bezel for iOS and watchOS simulators includes the hardware controls.
+Use the bezel to move or resize the simulated device.

 Share information with Simulator from Maps, Photos, and Safari.

 Hold down the Option key when closing a simulated device or quitting Simulator to keep simulators running after closing the window or quitting Simulator for better integration with the